jsingram/SendEmail/README.md

                     Toast.makeText(getApplicationContext(), "There are no email clients installed.", Toast.LENGTH_LONG).show();
                 }

+ You can check out the video tutorial for this project below:

+ <iframe width="560" height="315" src="https://www.youtube.com/embed/z3Q7A7qoxJQ" frameborder="0" allowfullscreen></iframe>

  That is how you send an email in Android.
 Happy coding!